 BULLETIN: Bomb thrown at Alfonso & Ena during wedding procession

-The newly married King Alfonso XIII and Queen Victoria Eugenia of Spain had "come from the altar and were receiving an ovation from their myriad of subjects," greater than this "proud capital" had ever seen, when, according to a special cable dispatch from the Washington post, they "were brought face to fave with the peril of assassination in its deadliest form."
+The newly married King Alfonso XIII and Queen Victoria Eugenia of Spain had "come from the altar and were receiving an ovation from their myriad of subjects," greater than this "proud capital" had ever seen, when, according to a special cable dispatch from the Washington Post, they "were brought face to face with the peril of assassination in its deadliest form."